It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 After all, animals are man’s best friends.

 Here you’ll find a complete manual about all animals in Korean!
-From pets, farms, oceans, forest animals to reptiles, bugs, and birds in Korea, this lesson has it all! (with examples and exercises).
+From pets, farms, oceans, and forest animals to reptiles, bugs, and birds in Korea, this lesson has it all! (with examples and exercises).

 All right world, it’s time to dig in. (to the core!!!)